redrookie/projeto_labMoveis/README.md

+Group project from the mobile development class, 2019.1 (UFF) Project done in Corona SDK with another 3 classmates.

-# show-off
+# Functionalities
-Projeto da disciplina de laboratório de dispositivos móveis, 2019.1 (UFF)

-## Funcionalidades
-1. Animação automática
+1. One animation
 2. Drag and drop
 3. GPS
-4. Menu e janelas
+4. Menu and windows
-5. Sensor de movimento (Acelerômetro)
+5. accelerometer
-6. Inserir vídeo
+6. Insert video
-7. Câmera
+7. Camera
-8. Enviar notificação
+8. Push notification
 9. Slide panel
-10. Botões como checkbox, toggle switch, combo box
+10. Buttons